Capetonians love to shop, and expats will find that shopping malls are ubiquitous in the city.

-The much photographed V&A Waterfront wraps around the old Cape Town harbour and is set against the always breathtaking Table Mountain.
+The much-photographed V&A Waterfront wraps around the old Cape Town harbour and is set against the always-breathtaking Table Mountain.
 There is a huge choice of shops, including upmarket clothing shops, supermarkets such as Pick 'n Pay and Woolworths, and bookshops.
-There are also many restaurants, a cinema, and entertainment options such as the Two Oceans Aquarium, boat trips, bands and buskers.
+There are also many restaurants, a cinema and entertainment options such as the aquarium, boat trips, bands and buskers.

 Located in the Southern Suburbs, the upmarket Cavendish shopping centre is packed with a huge range of shops from supermarkets to boutiques, bookshops and home décor shops.
-There is also a cinema.
+There are also plenty of restaurants and coffee shops as well as a cinema.

 With over 80 stores, Constantia Village is an ambient, opulent shopping experience set in the heart of the vineyard-peppered, old-world charm of Constantia.
-There are a number of great eateries, jewellery stores and fashion boutiques as well as a large supermarket.
+Here, expats will find a number of great eateries, jewellery stores and fashion boutiques as well as a large supermarket.

-This petite shopping centre packs a punch, full of unique designer brands, upmarket artisans, fabulous florists and fantastic restaurants.
-The aesthetic is extraordinary.
+This petite shopping centre packs a punch, full of unique designer brands, upmarket artisans, fabulous florists and incredible restaurants.

 Markets in Cape Town

-Markets in Cape Town have become a mainstay for local fun.
-Expats won't find bustling souks or monstrous bazaars in the Mother City, but manageable niche markets have sprung up to offer everything from fresh produce and gourmet eats to collectible antiques and fantastic flea market finds.
+Markets have become a mainstay for local fun in Cape Town.
+Expats won't find bustling souks or monstrous bazaars in the Mother City, but manageable niche markets have sprung up to offer everything from fresh produce and gourmet eats to collectable antiques and fantastic flea market finds.
 There are scores of weekly markets of all types dotted throughout the city.